FOUR PAWS, TWO FEET, ONE TEAM!

 Become a member

-This area of the Capital Comets’ website is where you can find a membership application, our code of conduct, and information about becoming a member of the Capital Comets Dog Sport Club.
+This area of the Capital Comets’ website is where you can find information about club governance, how to become a club member, our weekly practice sessions, as well suppliers of agility equipment.

 This area of the Capital Comets’ website is for members-only, It includes meeting notices, meeting minutes, financial documents, membership documents, and access to the Capital Comets email list.